RanjithaNarasimhamurthy/VirtualAirSketching/README.md

-✨ Virtual Air Sketching with OpenCV, Flask, and Tkinter ✨ VirtualAirSketching.py is an interactive air-drawing application that lets users sketch in the air using a colored object tracked by their webcam.
-The project combines OpenCV for real-time video processing, Flask for a web interface, and Tkinter for save confirmation dialogs.
+# ✨ Virtual Air Sketching with OpenCV, Flask, and Tkinter ✨

+**VirtualAirSketching.py** is an interactive air-drawing application that lets users sketch in the air using a colored object tracked by their webcam.
+The project combines **OpenCV** for real-time video processing, **Flask** for a web interface, and **Tkinter** for save confirmation dialogs.

+---

-🎨 Key Features
+## 🎨 Key Features

-✅ Draw virtually in the air using a colored marker or object ✅ Change drawing colors (Blue, Green, Red, Yellow)
+✅ Draw virtually in the air using a colored marker or object
+✅ Change drawing colors (Blue, Green, Red, Yellow)
 ✅ Clear the entire canvas with a simple gesture
-✅ Save your artwork as .png and .pdf files
+✅ Save your artwork as `.png` and `.pdf` files
-✅ HSV sliders for adjusting color detection dynamically ✅ Save confirmation pop-up using Tkinter
+✅ HSV sliders for adjusting color detection dynamically
+✅ Save confirmation pop-up using Tkinter
 ✅ Flask web server with basic frontend (expandable)

+---

-📂 Project Structure
+## 📂 Project Structure
-bash
-Copy
-Edit

 ├── VirtualAirSketching.py # Main Python application script
 ├── frontend.html # HTML file for Flask route (placeholder)
-├── drawing.png              # Drawing saved as PNG (after Save button) ├── drawing.pdf              # Drawing saved as PDF (after Save button) 🚀 Getting Started
+├── drawing.png # Drawing saved as PNG (after Save button) ├── drawing.pdf # Drawing saved as PDF (after Save button)

+---

+## 🚀 Getting Started

-Prerequisites
+### Prerequisites

-Python 3.x
+- Python 3.x

-Webcam
+- Webcam

-Required Libraries
+### Required Libraries

 Install the dependencies with:

-bash
-Copy
-Edit
 pip install numpy opencv-python flask pillow
-Tkinter is pre-installed with most Python setups.
-If not:

-bash
-Copy
-Edit
-sudo apt-get install python3-tk   # For Linux users
 🖥️ How to Run
-Clone the repository
+Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
-Run the application
+Run the application:

-bash
-Copy
-Edit
 python VirtualAirSketching.py
 The application will: